kercheval/GradleCMPlugin/README.md

 </p>
 <p>
 In addition to the version pattern, you can set a validation Pattern.
-The validation pattern is used to filter tags on version parse and is used internally for verification of output versions.
+This pattern is a regular expression following standard Java regex patterns and is used to filter tags on version parse as well as internally for verification of output version strings.
 The validation pattern enables the use of the version plugin in branch specific contexts (meaning multiple vcs branches can all be using different versions for building artifacts) and for special tag list filtering